Nickmadia/dla_simulator/README.md

 2. **Parallel (CUDA) Implementation**: The parallel version leverages CUDA, a parallel computing platform, to speed up the simulation.
 Multiple threads work concurrently to simulate particle motion, taking advantage of GPU parallelism.

+3. **Parallel (OMP) Implementation**: Here I am using the OMP API in order to get a significant speedup in the simulation.

 ## Results and Visualization
 Explore the `examples/` directory for visualizations and images generated from the simulations.